A vector field assigns a vector to each point in space. In 3D:

 Distinct from vector-valued functions of one variable

-A vector-valued function assigns a vector to each parameter value — vectors live along a curve.
+A vector-valued function assigns a vector to each parameter value, so the vectors live along a curve.
 A vector field assigns a vector to each point in space.
-The objects look similar (vector outputs) but are conceptually different: traces out a curve, fills space.
+Same kind of output (vectors), different objects: traces out a curve, fills space.

 Examples everywhere in physics